Bill-GD/Coding_Challenges/README.md

-# Coding_Challenges
+# Coding Challenges

- * 100 Simple Console Coding Challenges
+- 100 Simple Console Coding Challenges
- * Should/Could be done with multiple languages
+- Should/Could be done with multiple languages
+- Optimal solutions not guaranteed